ether/etherpad-lite/README.md

 1. Move to a folder where you want to install Etherpad.
 Clone the git repository: `git clone git://github.com/ether/etherpad-lite.git`
 2. Change into the new directory containing the cloned source code: `cd etherpad-lite`

-Now, run `bin/run.sh` and open <http://127.0.0.1:9001> in your browser.
+3. run `bin/run.sh` and open <http://127.0.0.1:9001> in your browser.

-Update to the latest version with `git pull origin`.
+To update to the latest released version, execute `git pull origin`.
 The next start with `bin/run.sh` will update the dependencies.

 [Next steps](#next-steps).